lacareer/Ansible/Introduction_to_Ansible_V2.7/04_03_Ansible-Playbook-2/ReadMe.md

 Notes for config/lb-config_dynamicallyTheBest.j2

 # # This Jinja2 uses configuration for the load balancer is dynamic as it looks through the webserver array/group to get the the ip address of each as shown below.
-In {{hostvars[hosts]['ansible_host']}} concern yourself with only 'host' as this refers to the webserver group discovered by Ansible when it runs - 'hostvars' and 'ansible_host' are generated at run time by Ansible
+In {{hostvars[hosts]['ansible_host']}} concern yourself with only 'hosts' as this refers to the webserver group discovered by Ansible when it runs - 'hostvars' and 'ansible_host' are generated at run time by Ansible
+# (e.g when you run "ansible-inventory -i hosts-dev --list: you will see something like hostsvar[app1]['anisble_host'] )

     ProxyRequests off